Star Anise: A Tasty and Versatile Spice With a Licorice Flavor

 A star anise fruit generally has eight seed pods, although the number can vary.
 It has a complex taste in which the dominating licorice flavor is accompanied by a background that is minty and tangy at the same time.

-The spice provides a lovely flavor to teas, infusions and mulled cider.
-Adding one or two stars to slow cooked foods such as stewed fruit, savory stews, beans and simmered meats enhances the taste.
+The spice provides a lovely flavor to teas, infusions, mulled cider, some wines, and coffee.
+Adding one or two stars to slow cooked foods such as stewed fruit, savory stews, beans, and simmered meats enhances the taste.
 The stars are generally removed before the food is served.
 The ground spice is a great addition to baked goods like cakes and cookies.
 Some people like to add the spice to cooked porridges and grains.
 It's also said to go well with tomatoes, although I've never tried this combination myself.

 Star anise also has non-culinary applications.
 The essential oil of the spice is used to add fragrance to perfumes and soaps, for example.
 The oil is also added to some toothpastes and mouthwashes to provide a pleasant taste.